Gensee Crate Coding-agent runtime defense

 03 · Sidecar

 Gensee Crate is designed as a non-intrusive runtime sidecar.
-It works with unmodified, out-of-the-box agents on commodity desktops, including macOS, without forcing teams to adopt a new agent framework.
+It works with unmodified coding agents across enterprise engineering environments, without forcing teams to rebuild their agent stack around a security SDK.

 Distributed Gensee Crate setup with developer laptops running AI Agent and Crate Sidecar, connected to an MCP Skills Harness Gateway, Company Policy, and Gensee Dashboard